Backlink Relevance Explained (And How to Get It)

 It’s not always possible to get highly relevant links every time, so you don’t need to worry about a few links not being as relevant as you would have liked them.
 What you don’t want is to have a backlink profile of only non-relevant or not-so-relevant links.

 You need relevant links to help show Google what your site is about, what terms to rank your pages for, and that your pages are more relevant than your competitors’ pages.
+Your website may be penalized if it’s associated with a lot of irrelevant links.

 How to Check for Link Relevance